Creating a Webhook Subscription

 General

 All options are optional except User, which must be selected.
 This should in most cases be set to the user intended to receive the notification.
 As the permissions of that User decides the access to objects when the notification is sent.
 Failing notifications could be due to the User not having the right access.
-The description icon (i) can be hovered over to reveal additional information about their function.

 Last updated